-- 3.1 This section looks at the supply and delivery of housing across Knowsley and covers the availability of land for housing, changes to the housing stock, and the number of empty homes in the borough.
+- 3.1 This section looks at the supply and delivery of housing and covers the availability of land for housing, changes to the housing stock, and the number of empty homes in the borough.
 It also includes an indicator for the provision of authorised pitches and yards for Gypsies and Travelling Show people, although this remains at zero for the time being. - 3.2 More information on the housing land supply is available in our Strategic Housing Land Availability Assessment (SHLAA) update, which is available online here.
-We intend to update the SHLAA during the 2021-22 monitoring round.